REGN DEADLINE ALERT: Regeneron Pharmaceuticals (REGN) Investors with Losses Encouraged to Contact Hagens Berman Before Mar. 10th Deadline in Securities Class Action

-SAN FRANCISCO, Feb.
-26, 2025 (GLOBE NEWSWIRE) -- Regeneron Pharmaceuticals Inc. (NASDAQ: REGN) is facing headwinds on multiple fronts, including disappointing sales figures, ongoing legal challenges, and analyst downgrades.
-TD Cowen recently lowered its price target for Regeneron to $1,030 from $1,230, citing increased competition and lower revenue estimates for EYLEA®, a key product.
-The firm pointed to preannounced January figures for the drug's sales.

-This downgrade compounds existing woes.
-Regeneron is also embroiled in a securities fraud class action lawsuit stemming from a significant stock price drop on October 31, 2024.
-Shares plunged $84.59 that day, wiping out approximately $9 billion in market capitalization.
+SAN FRANCISCO, March 04, 2025 (GLOBE NEWSWIRE) -- Biotechnology giant Regeneron Pharmaceuticals, Inc. (NASDAQ: REGN) is embroiled in a securities class action lawsuit, alleging the company misled investors about its pricing practices for its blockbuster drug Eylea.
+The lawsuit, filed in the Southern District of New York, seeks to represent investors who purchased Regeneron securities between November 2, 2023, and October 30, 2024.

-Hagens Berman is probing the allegations and urges investors who purchased Regeneron shares and suffered substantial losses to submit your losses now.
+Hagens Berman urges investors who purchased Regeneron shares and suffered substantial losses to submit your losses now.

 Class Period: Nov.
 2, 2023 – Oct.
 30, 2024